Focus your attention (and money) on these home upgrades for resale value

 - Add a fresh coat of paint.
 Especially if the current colors are very bright or unusual.
 You might love lime green, but it’s safe to say that many buyers won’t.
 Many homeowners can repaint themselves, but sometimes, it’s worth calling in the pros.

 - Change out kitchen cabinet fronts.
-You can do this a number of ways—simply sanding and repainting the existing surface is the most budget-friendly, or you can choose to replace the doors and hardware while leaving the interior boxes in place.
+You can do this in a few different ways—simply sanding and repainting the existing surface is the most budget-friendly, or you can choose to replace the doors and hardware while leaving the interior boxes in place.

 - Refinish your floors.
 If they are scratched, peeling, or look damaged, this is a must.
 Any sign of water damage, for example, is not only an aesthetic problem but is also an indicator to buyers that there may be a history of leaks in the building.
 And if you have carpets…this is a huge turnoff for many buyers, so consider replacing them.